-Researchers discover a counterintuitive visual trick to falling asleep faster
+Researchers discover a surprising visual trick for falling asleep faster

-People who sleep well go to bed calm, while those who don’t lay in bed anxious or ruminating.
+People who sleep well go to bed calm, while those who don’t lie in bed anxious or ruminating.
 But as anyone who has trouble sleeping knows, you can’t always just tell your racing brain to relax and forget about that student loan debt until tomorrow morning.
 So sleeping poorly can be a self-reinforced cycle.
 People go to bed anxious because they don’t sleep well.
 And they don’t sleep well because they go to bed anxious.

-New research from the Exertion Games Lab at Royal Melbourne Institute of Technology University has found that there may be a surprisingly simple solution for some people who have trouble going to sleep: giving them chance to look at their own brains as they lay in bed.
+New research from the Exertion Games Lab at Royal Melbourne Institute of Technology University has found that there may be a surprisingly simple solution for some people who have trouble going to sleep: giving them chance to look at their own brains as they lie in bed.

 Scientists invited 12 healthy students into their lab and placed an EEG monitor—or a device that measures electrical brain activity—on their heads.
 The students laid down and were fitted with a VR headset that contained an artistically interpreted visualization of those brainwaves.
 (A projector also played this visualization on a back wall, which the subjects didn’t see during the experience since they were wearing headsets.
 But it makes for some really great photos.)
 The more excited the person’s brain was, the more active the visualization would be, with greater contrast, color, and amplitude.